Lathakh/Project/README.md

-# this is my end-to end project
+# this is my end-to end project setup

 # first initialize the git
 '''